NickGeek/WiN/README.md

 ###Frequent problems
 **I'm not getting messages!**

 Check you are on the same WiFi network *and* the same subnet.
 Also check that your firewall is not blocking port 8946 and 1501.
+You can also try starting the client again (on Windows go Start > WiN > Win Client, on Mac OS X just open WiN and on GNU/Linux cd into ".WiN" and run "./Client").

 **I get _____ error!**